MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 4. The [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] file can be found in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] under **Documents** for the specific [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] project.

-## Publish  your project as a template
- You can save your project and reuse it by saving it as a project template in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].
-Project templates are reusable project plans in [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].
-For more information, see [Create a project template (Project Service Automation)](../psa/create-project-template.md).

-1. On the **Project Service** tab, go to **Publish** > **New Project Service Automation Project Template**.

-2. In the **Publish to a new project in Project Service template** dialog box, enter the **Project template name**.

-3. Optionally, select **Link project plan to Project Service Automation** to link the Project file to [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].

-4. Select **Publish**.

-Linking the Project file to [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] makes the Project file the master and sets the work breakdown structure in the [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] template to read-only.
-In order to make changes to the project plan, you need to make them in [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] and publish them as updates to [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)].

 ## Read a resource loaded schedule

 When reading a project from Project Service Automation, the resource's calendar isn't synchronized to the desktop client.
 If there are differences in the task durations, effort, or end, it's probably because the resources and the desktop client don't have the same work hour template calendar applied to the project.
+Project managed by Project for the Web will not be displayed in the project lookup.

 ## Data synchronization